placesDAO/places-contracts/README.md

 - List-building dapp for guides and tours
 - Derivative place tokens that can be minted and claimed by verified IRL place owners
 - Generative geographic visualizations

+ Contributions are welcome and we invite you to look at the contracts.
+Note, the `Places.sol` contract is immutable and can not be modified.

 # 📍 Places